-At the time of inspection, the property was occupied and fully furnished, with a variety of fitted and fixed floor coverings in place.
+At the time of inspection, the property was occupied and fully furnished with a variety of fitted and fixed floor coverings in place.
 Furnishings, personal items (particularly in cupboards) and floor coverings have not been moved.

-My inspection of cupboards was limited due to a high volume of items within.
+My inspection of cupboards and some wall surfaces was limited due to furnishings and personal effects restricting access.